Bring Your Own Device (BYOD) 2019-20 School Year

 Students will take place in Digital Citizenship throughout the year to ensure proper use of the device.
 Common Sense Media is an excellent resource and one that we will use through the year.
 Students and parents will sign a user agreement prior to BYOD registration and students will be held to a high standard of appropriate use.

-Summer 2017- Please consider looking to purchase a device over the summer.
-Please see the recommendations and minimum requirements below below.
+Summer 2019- Please consider looking to purchase a device over the summer.
+Please see the recommendations and minimum requirements below.

-Week of Sept.
-4th 2017- All 5th grade students must bring in their own devices that meet the minimum requirements below and sign the permission slip.
-(Permission slip will be sent home in August).
+Week of Aug.
+26th 2019- All 5th grade students must bring in their own devices that meet the minimum requirements below and register the device at school.
 If

 Week of Sept.
-11th 2017- All 4th grade students must bring in their own devices that meet the minimum requirements below and sign the permission slip.
-(Permission slip will be sent home in August).
-If necessary, students may rent one from school- see info in notes section below.
+2nd 2019- All 4th grade students must bring in their own devices that meet the minimum requirements below and register the device at school.
+If necessary, students may rent one from school after filling out a needs-based application and paying the fee.

--Please remember that phones, ipods, Nooks, and Kindles do not meet district requirements.
+-Phones, ipods, Nooks, Fire tablets and Kindles do not meet district requirements.

 Recommended devices include, but are not limited to: ipad, ipad mini, Chromebooks, most Samsung Galaxy tablets, Microsoft Surface tablets, and most laptops (not Asus).
 Although some ipods and phones meet some requirements, they do not meet the screen size requirement, so please don't bring those.
-Please ask if you have a question.
+Please ask if you have a question on a certain device.

 Please see link below for some options to anti-theft applications and reviews.